-Table 9 shows the differential impacts after interacting the type of respondent treatment variable with the knowledge index variable.
-If proxy respondents answer the child labor module strategically, one would expect they would be more prone to underreport their children's work activities, and therefore, we would obtain positive and significant differential effects.
-The upper panel shows no differential treatment effects related to Fairtrade knowledge of regulations and standards in the pooled data.
-When splitting the data across agricultural seasons, the point estimates for the interaction term are uncertain: we observe positive significant impacts at the 10 percent level for boys in the main rainy season and negative significant impacts at the 5 percent level for girls in the harvest season.
+Table 8 shows the differential impacts after interacting the respondent treatment variable with the Fairtrade knowledge index.
+If the male head of household answers the child labor module strategically, one would expect they would be more prone to underreport their children's work activities, and therefore, we would see positive and significant interaction treatment coefficients.
+The first two columns show that the child/proxy discrepancy in child labor reports is statistically significant for girls while the differential treatment effects related to Fairtrade knowledge of regulations and standards are small and not statistically significant.

 Still, it is possible that Fairtrade farmers have limited knowledge about what Fairtrade entails even though they belong to Fairtrade certified cooperatives (Valkila and Nygren 2010), or that their self-reported knowledge of standards may be affected by recall error.
-Thus, we also assess instead the extent of effective 'relational contracts' between Fairtrade cooperatives and smallholder farmers as a source of variation in child labor reporting.
+Thus, we also assess the extent of effective 'relational contracts' between Fairtrade cooperatives and smallholder farmers as a source of variation in child labor reporting.
 The term 'relational contracts' refers to the degree and scope of effective trade links pre and post-harvest between cooperatives and their smallholder associates in the absence of contractual enforcement (MacLeod 2007, Macchiavello and Morjaria 2015).
-In our sample, for instance, the share of coffee that each farmer associate sells on average to Fairtrade cooperatives is 57 percent, only 6 percent of farmers are part of cooperative democratic election.
-Indeed, the extent of relational contracts is relevant as not every associate farmer benefits equally from Fairtrade cooperatives, given that there is considerable variation in the share of certified coffee production that each farmer associate sells to Fairtrade cooperatives (Janvry et al 2015).
+In our sample, for instance, the share of coffee that each farmer associate sells on average to Fairtrade cooperatives is 57 percent, only 6 percent of farmers are part of cooperative boards, while 37 percent of farmers did not exercise their right to vote in the last cooperative democratic election.
+Indeed, the extent of relational contracts is relevant as not every associate farmer benefits equally from their association to Fairtrade cooperatives (De Janvry et al 2015).

-The lower panel of Table 9 reports estimated coefficients after including a term interacting treatment status and the (normalized) relational contract index.
-By looking at the point estimates, we only observe positive statistically significant differential effects for girls in the main rainy season.
+Columns 3 and 4 of Table 8 report estimated coefficients after including a term interacting treatment status and a (normalized) relational contract index26.
+By looking at the point estimates, we still observe positive statistically significant differences in the reports for girls.
+The reported